 Kristin Smart vanished 25 years ago.
-Police are again searching home linked to ‘prime suspect’
+Police are again searching home linked to ‘prime suspect.’

 In a news release, the San Luis Obispo County Sheriff’s Office described Smart’s former Cal Poly classmate, now in his 40s, as “the prime suspect” in her May 1996 disappearance after long calling him a person of interest.

 Flores has denied involvement, invoking his Fifth Amendment right against self-incrimination when previously questioned before a grand jury and in a deposition, according to the Los Angeles Times.
 Harold Mesick, an attorney for his father, told CNN he viewed the search as “more of the ongoing harassment of my client’s family.”
+An attorney for Paul Flores declined to comment to CNN.

 The probe comes about a month after Flores was arrested on a weapons charge.
 The Los Angeles Police Department took him into custody in February on suspicion of being a felon in possession of a firearm, the Los Angeles Times reported, noting that he has a previous felony conviction for driving under the influence.